A mating-of-trees approach for graph distances in random planar maps: Introduction

 The $\sqrt{8/3}$-LQG universality class contains uniform random planar maps, including uniform triangulations, quadrangulations, and uniform maps with unconstrained face degree.
 The $\gamma$-LQG universality class for $\gamma \not=\sqrt{8/3}$ contains random planar maps sampled with probability proportional to the partition function of some statistical mechanics model on the map, e.g., the uniform spanning tree ($\gamma = \sqrt2$), bipolar orientations ($\gamma=\sqrt{4/3}$), the Ising model ($\gamma=\sqrt 3$), or the Schnyder wood ($\gamma=1$).
 It is expected (and in some cases known) that the universality class is affected only by changing the statistical mechanics model, not by changing the microscopic features of the planar map such as constraints on face or vertex degree.

 The goal of this paper is to set up a general framework for proving estimates for a certain family of random planar maps in the $\gamma$-LQG universality class for $\gamma \in (0,2)$ and apply this framework to obtain estimates for graph distances on these maps (see Section~\ref{sec-main-results} for precise statements).
-The family of planar maps we consider are those which can be encoded by a two-dimensional random walk with i.i.d.\ increments via a so-called \emph{mating-of-trees bijection}, and includes the uniform infinite planar triangulation (UIPT) as well as infinite-volume limits of planar maps sampled with probability proportional to the number of spanning trees, bipolar orientations, or Schnyder woods they admit.
+The family of planar maps we consider are those which can be encoded by a two-dimensional random walk with i.i.d.\ increments via a so-called \emph{mating-of-trees bijection}.
+It includes the uniform infinite planar triangulation (UIPT) as well as infinite-volume limits of planar maps sampled with probability proportional to the number of different spanning trees, bipolar orientations, or Schnyder woods that can be put on the map.

 Using a strong coupling of the encoding walk with Brownian motion~\cite{kmt,zaitsev-kmt}, we will obtain a coupling of each map in our family with the \emph{$\gamma$-mated-CRT map}---a specific random planar map in the $\gamma$-LQG universality class constructed from a correlated two-dimensional Brownian motion (see Section~\ref{sec-peanosphere} for a precise definition).
 The mated-CRT map, in turn, is directly connected to SLE and LQG, so can be studied using continuum theory (we will not use this theory directly in the present paper, however).